Seasonal Film Corporation: Beginning

-Popularity and the early '80s period
+Popularity and the early 1980s

 The company started to get more attention when Yuen Woo-ping marks his first director debut on both Drunken Master and Snake in the Eagle's Shadow with the likes of Jackie Chan and Hwang Jang-lee.
 Giving a chance for Jackie Chan to approach more on a comedic kung fu style, soon the production companies two Yuen Woo Ping films not only expand the popularity of Jackie Chan, but also giving a proper position for Ng See Yuen to set his company as their own independent filmmaking company.

 The company further goes down with popularity a bit more, the directors like Tsui Hark marked his first two debut films such as The Butterfly Murders and We're Going to Eat You through 1979 to 1980.

 The company is also responsible with semi- Japanese and Hong Kong co-production film under the Corey Yuen's first director debut film called Ninja in the Dragon's Den starring Conan Lee and Hiroyuki Sanada, popularising the Ninja movies genre in Hong Kong and it was also very successful in Japanese's film market as a whole.

 Other films throughout the late '70s to early '80s (particularly till 1978~1982) include Leslie Cheungs feature debut adult film Erotic Dreams of Red Chamber (1978), follow up sequel to Drunken Master known as Dance of the Drunk Mantis (1979), several action-packed acrobatic flicks such as Two Fists Against the Law, Ring of Death and The Lackey and the Lady Tiger all in which released in 1980s, historical kung fu film based on Huo Yuan Jia known as Legend of a Fighter (1982) and epic Hong Kong war battle with Chow Yun-fat and Rosamund Kwan known as The Head Hunter (1982).